Joseph Carter Corbin: Branch Normal College

-He returned to Little Rock in 1875 at the request of Governor Augustus H. Garland and sent to Pine Bluff where he was to establish the Branch Normal College, as nothing had been done since the passing of the law authorizing its creation in 1873.
+Corbin returned to Little Rock in 1875 at the request of Governor Augustus H. Garland and sent to Pine Bluff where he was to establish the Branch Normal College, as nothing had been done since the passing of the law authorizing its creation in 1873.
 Normal schools were designed to train teachers, and Corbin was very successful in his work.
 When the school opened that year, there were seven students, but enrollment grew to about 250 by 1887.
 From 1875 until 1883 he was the only teacher at the school.
 Corbin was principal of the school until 1902 and valued the schools commitment to the land-grant mission, although in the 1890s, against the wishes of Corbin, the school moved toward the Tuskegee model of industrial education advocated by Booker T. Washington.

 Disputes

-In 1891 after the Arkansas Legislature adopted provisions of the second Morrill Act, Corbin sought to have its measures implemented, in particular that if a state maintained separate white and black universities, funds should be "equitably divided", although equity was left for states to define.
+In 1891, after the Arkansas Legislature adopted provisions of the second Morrill Act, Corbin sought to have its measures implemented, in particular that if a state maintained separate white and black universities, funds should be "equitably divided", although equity was left for states to define.
 Corbin's efforts were partially successful.
 The legislature allocated $5,000 to open new programs in agriculture and mechanical arts and hired William S. Harris, a white employee of the Fayetteville University of Arkansas campus, to run the new programs.
 Corbin was not happy with the effort, because agriculture did not offer his students many opportunities for upward mobility.

-A year later, in 1893, Corbin was investigated due to rumors of poor performance and was recommended to be fired by the Democratic state legislature.
+In 1893, Corbin was investigated due to rumors of poor performance and was recommended to be fired by the Democratic state legislature.
 This investigation was in contrast to another investigation in 1891 which found Corbin to be very successful and respected.
 It has been suggested that the negative report was related to Corbin's support of John M. Clayton in the hard-fought 1888 election campaigns.
 Clayton and Corbin were close friends, and Clayton was a brother to Powell Clayton, a politically powerful Republican who was opposed by the state Democratic politicians.
 The legislature was not authorized to remove Corbin, and the university's board of trustees decided to retain Corbin, but promoted Harris to Superintendent and Treasurer, putting Corbin in a subservient role.
 In 1895, Corbin accused Harris of seducing female students and the accusations were widely supported, but Corbin was unable to fire Harris who was supported by the board.
 Corbin's relationship with the board continued to decline and in June 1902, the board voted to replace him, appointing Tuskegee graduate and Booker T. Washington protégé, Isaac Fisher.
 Fisher was not supported by the community, who advocated for Corbin's return.